sfonteneau/AzureADConnect_Samba4/README.md

 Samba configuration
 ---------------------------------------------

-You can add pathsmbconf and pathsamdb parameters in the configuration file.
+You can add pathsmbconf and url parameters in the configuration file.
 If you are using a samba version of the distribution this should not be necessary.

 ```
-pathsamdb   = /usr/local/samba/private/sam.ldb
+url         = /usr/local/samba/private/sam.ldb
 pathsmbconf = /usr/local/samba/lib/smb.conf
 ```